bparanj/crystal/programming/iac/docs/deployer/database-permission.md

 Means that for connections to all databases (`all`) from the local machine (`local`), the user `deploy` is required to authenticate using MD5-encrypted passwords (`md5`).
 This setup is correct if you want the `deploy` user to authenticate with an MD5 password for local connections to any database on the PostgreSQL server.

 After making changes to the `pg_hba.conf` file, remember to reload the PostgreSQL service for the changes to take effect.
-This can typically be done with a command like `sudo systemctl reload postgresql` on systems using systemd, or by using the SQL command `SELECT pg_reload_conf();` executed as a superuser within the PostgreSQL environment.
+This can  be done with a command like `sudo systemctl reload postgresql` on systems using systemd, or by using the SQL command `SELECT pg_reload_conf();` executed as a superuser within the PostgreSQL environment.